Jaquinus, 5 mg 56 pcs.

 Overdose

-There is no experience of overdose with the drug Jaquinus.
+There is no experience of overdose with the use of the drug Yaquinus.
 Treatment is symptomatic and supportive.
-In case of overdose, it is recommended to monitor the patient for signs and symptoms of adverse reactions.
-In case of development of adverse reactions, appropriate therapy should be prescribed.
+In case of overdose, it is recommended to monitor the patient’s condition for the development of signs and symptoms of adverse reactions.
+If adverse reactions develop, appropriate therapy should be prescribed.
 There is no specific antidote.

-Pharmacokinetic data in healthy volunteers receiving single doses up to 100 mg indicate that approximately 95% of the administered dose is excreted within 24 hours.
+Pharmacokinetic data in healthy volunteers receiving single doses of up to 100 mg indicate that about 95% of the administered dose is eliminated within 24 hours.

 ---|---|